 When you start out in photography the first thing you need to know is how to set the exposure and f-stops on your camera.
-If you don’t learn this, then all your shot will be the same.
+If you don’t learn this, then all your shots will be the same.
 Exposure and f-stops on your camera is the key to great photographs.
 They can make or break a picture.

-If you don’t get the exposure right, then your shot will be essentially ruined.
+If you don’t get the exposure right, then your photo will be essentially ruined.
 It can’t be fixed in Photoshop or any other graphics program, well, that’s not quite correct.
 They can, but it will look like they have been fixed in a graphics program.
 Sometimes you only get one chance for a shot.
 If you don’t get the exposure right, then the shot will be mediocre or downright ugly.
 All cameras have exposure settings that are easy to figure out.

 Exposure is composed of three different settings of a camera.
 Have a digital camera makes is easier because you can preview the shoot before you take it.
 However, sometimes there’s just not enough time to preview, so you have to know how to set your exposure settings fast.